Mel Charles: Cardiff City

-In February 1962 he returned to his native Wales to sign with Cardiff City, who paid Arsenal £28,500 for his services.
+In February 1962, he returned to his native Wales to sign with Cardiff City, who paid Arsenal £28,500 for his services.
 Though he would have preferred a move back to Swansea, they were unwilling to spend money in the transfer market, and so he was happy to sign with Cardiff, despite the Cardiff-Swansea rivalry; in turn the Cardiff fans were welcoming to Charles despite his Swansea connection.
-The "Bluebirds" were in a relegation dogfight, and there was a lot of pressure on Charles to perform, however he missed an easy chance for a goal in his debut, in what ended as a 0–0 draw at home to Manchester City.
-He helped them to earn 1–1 draws against Burnley and former club Arsenal, however a bad run soon followed and the club lost their First Division status at the end of the season.
+The "Bluebirds" were in a relegation dogfight, and there was a lot of pressure on Charles to perform, however, he missed an easy chance for a goal in his debut, in what ended as a 0–0 draw at home to Manchester City.
+He helped them to earn 1–1 draws against Burnley and former club Arsenal, however, a bad run soon followed and the club lost their First Division status at the end of the season.

-Cardiff signed renowned goal-getters Ivor Allchurch and Peter Hooper for the upcoming 1962–63 Second Division campaign, and so Charles was moved to a more central role in the pitch.
+Cardiff signed renowned goal-getters Ivor Allchurch and Peter Hooper for the upcoming 1962–63 Second Division campaign.
+So Charles was moved to a more central role in the pitch.
 Though signed by Bill Jones, ironically George Swindin, the manager who had sold him at Arsenal, replaced Jones as manager in October 1962.
-Despite the disruption, Charles scored in both derby games against Swansea, in what was otherwise a forgettable season for Cardiff fans.
+Despite the disruption, Charles scored in both derby games against Swansea in what was otherwise a forgettable season for Cardiff fans.

 Cardiff signed John Charles for the start of the 1963–64 campaign, allowing the brothers to play alongside each other for the first time at club level.
-However Swindin was against the move, as his team were already quite aged without the 32-year-old former superstar; instead it was the club's chairman who pushed for the £22,500 deal.
+However, Swindin was against the move, as his team were already quite old without the 32-year-old former superstar; instead, it was the club's chairman who pushed for the £22,500 deal.
 On his league debut for Cardiff, against Norwich City, John scored from a free kick inside his own half.
-However Mel picked up an injury, and Cardiff's promotion hopes began to fade after a poor run of form in the Christmas period.
-The season did end on a high note though, as both brothers played in the Welsh Cup final victory over Bangor City.
+However, Mel picked up an injury, and Cardiff's promotion hopes began to fade after a poor run of form in the Christmas period.
+The season did end on a high note, though, as both brothers played in the Welsh Cup final victory over Bangor City.
 The two-legged affair had finished as a draw, and so Cardiff only lifted the cup after a 2–0 win at the Racecourse Ground, in a hastily arranged replay.

-Swindin was sacked for failing to bring promotion, and new manager Jimmy Scoular did not see eye-to-eye with Charles.
-Charles scored a hat-trick against Swindon Town, but was dropped by Scoular for the next game after he told his striker that he hadn't worked hard enough for the team.
-Charles responded by pointing at a horse in a field by Ninian Park and telling Scoular "you could put a number eight shirt on him and he would run all day – but he wouldn't score a fucking hat-trick for you!"
+Swindin was sacked for failing to bring promotion, and the new manager Jimmy Scoular did not see eye-to-eye with Charles.
+Charles scored a hat-trick against Swindon Town but was dropped by Scoular for the next game after he told his striker that he hadn't worked hard enough for the team.
+Charles responded by pointing at a horse in a field by Ninian Park and telling Scoular, "you could put a number eight shirt on him and he would run all day – but he wouldn't score a fucking hat-trick for you!"
 Scoular responded to this outburst by telling Charles that he had played his last game for Cardiff and could look for a new club.